 In accordance with the Privacy Act of 1974, 5 U.S.C.
-552a, the Department of Homeland Security (DHS) Transportation Security Administration (TSA) is updating and reissuing a DHS/ TSA system of records notice titled, DHS/TSA-006 Correspondence Matters Tracking System Records (CMTR) (68 FR 49496, August 18, 2003).
+552a, the Department of Homeland Security (DHS) Transportation Security Administration (TSA) proposes to update and reissue a DHS/TSA system of records notice titled, DHS/TSA-013 Federal Flight Deck Officer Record System (FDORS), previously published on August 18, 2003 (68 FR 49496).